AmanThuL/Island-Proc-Gen/README.md

 ## Explanation
 ![flowChart](island-generation-flow-chart.png)

 By following the procedure above, a tile-based island can be generated in the scene.
-The screenshot below illustrates a top-down view of a procedrual generated island created by the tool.
+The screenshot below illustrates a top-down view of a procedural generated island created by the tool.

 ![islandExample](island.png)